Blaine-Dillingham/FiveThirtyLate/README.md

 # FiveThirtyLate

-An avid reader of FiveThirtyEight, I sought to explore whether I could achieve comparable performance at predicting US elections by using machine learning to find previously undiscovered patterns, rather than manually weighting different factors in a probabilistic model as FiveThirtyEight does.
+An avid reader of the elections forecasting website FiveThirtyEight, I sought to explore whether I could achieve comparable performance at predicting US elections by using machine learning to find previously undiscovered patterns, rather than manually weighting different factors in a probabilistic model as FiveThirtyEight does.

 I trained several models to predict the percent of the vote won by the Republican [^1] in US Senate Elections given the ideology of each candidate, the partisan lean of the state they’re running in, the national partisan environment (think 2018’s “Blue Wave”), and national economic indicators.
 I assembled the training data from several different publicly available datasets of over 10 million entries.